-love may be poison wrapped up in ribbons, a slow suffocation of all that seemed shining, a promise of dark dreams stinging with terror, as violence lurks behind yesterday’s flowers
+his love is a poison wrapped up in ribbons, a slow suffocation of all that seemed shining, a promise of dark dreams stinging with terror while violence lurks behind yesterday’s flowers.

-she is cut to the bone, with whispers and smiles. this is not love, this is raw, wicked power. it is rape, with soft words leaving torn, jagged wounds on the bright, bloody shards of the soul of his lover.
+she is cut to the bone with whispers and smiles. this is not love, this is raw, wicked power. it is rape with soft words that leave torn, jagged wounds on the bright, bloody shards of the soul of his lover.

 the shadow of fear, falls cold as the night as hearts search in darkness, for truth without lies.

 go, or stay, but do not think that if you wait it might get better that the first time will be the last time, don’t excuse the violence, it is not just stress or job or no job or money or no money, an abuser will be abusive no matter the circumstance the sad truth is that once it starts, it will always, only, ever, get worse

 when is it time to leave? when you realize that no one, not even god, will change him for you, when you no longer care about what you are leaving behind, when your children tell you that it’s time to go, it is

 when you decide to leave, just do it don’t pack more than you need, don’t leave a note, don’t call your mother, don’t involve your friends, don’t waste time gathering things that you are not willing to die for and whatever you do, don’t go back, don’t ever go back, no matter how sorry he seems you must know that if you give him the chance the abuser will get even

 smile frozen in place

 she thinks that she is hiding her pain.